How to answer “walk me through your resume”

 This job would let me fulfill my childhood dream of working as a professional librarian, and spending my life surrounded by books.”

-Now, here’s an example of what a strong answer to “walk me through your resume” looks like:
+Now, here’s an example of what a good answer to “walk me through your resume” looks like:

 Good example